-When it comes to keeping your home pest free, it can frustrate when you can’t figure out which pest you are plagued with.
-The insects that people mistakenly identify the most are flying ants and flying termites.
+When it comes to keeping your home pest-free, it can be frustrating when you can’t figure out which actual pest is plaguing you.
+The insects that people often misidentify are flying ants and flying termites.
 Both of these insects look very much alike, and to the untrained eye, it’s no wonder that they are often confused for one another.

 As you continue reading this article, we will discuss the characteristics of flying ants, how to kill them, and even preventive measures you can take to safeguard your home from becoming infested with these winged nuisances.